smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

   * Instantiation: `Diagram: Function template: Instantiation`_
   * Explicit specialization: `Diagram: Function template: Explicit specialization`_
   * Partial specialization: No syntax for this in C++.
+  * Explicit member specialization: Not applicable (not in a class).
   * Class scope specialization: Not applicable (not in a class).

 * Class template